colbyAtCRI/sdriqserver/README.md

 # This Fork
+I've merged skipzones' fork into master.
+This fixes two issues one of which caused me to give up on SdrDx which is a shame because it's a really nice SDR program.
+If done some small amount running the current SdrDx beta (2.20m) and it crashes infrequently enough to be usable with this server.

 This is a fork of Paul Colby's TCP/IP server for the RFSpace SDR-IQ software- defined radio receiver.
 Significant modifications in this repo include: